Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Chinchón

-The Route of the Lordship and the Crown can be traveled in any season, as each season of the year reveals a different light on its palaces, squares and landscapes.
-An ideal trip for those seeking living history, tranquility and beauty in the heart of the peninsula.
-The Route of the Lordship and the Crown can be traveled in any season.
+The Route of the Lordship and the Crown can be explored in any season, as each time of year casts a different light on its palaces, squares, and landscapes.
+An ideal journey for those seeking living history, tranquility, and beauty in the very heart of the peninsula.

 Route tips